Discoverable Search Feature Overview

 • Search Management Interface

 Getting to the Search Management Interface 1.
-Click your avatar and select Manage Digital Hive 2.
-Click Content then click Search 3.
-Note the new search and indexing features All Searchable Folders You are able to see all folders that are searchable. ...
+Click the user avatar and select Manage Digital Hive 2.
+Within the Control Center expand Content then click Search 3.
+Here you will find the new search and indexing features to better manage indices ...

 • Digital Hive Installation and Configuration Overview